Release date: April 2020

 One thing you should be aware of in principle: Google is unpredictable!

 But: Google will continue to index with the Mobile Bots the desktop versions.
-And epages 6 does provide a valid mobile version, which is also accessible to Google Bots.
+And epages base 6 does provide a valid mobile version, which is also accessible to Google Bots.
 Google is also increasingly taking into account the so-called “structured data” (for user hidden data about the content pages that can be read by search engines and web applications).
 However, indexing via URLs has become less important.

-Much of the structured data is available on epages 6 on both versions, desktop and mobile, although the desktop version provides more data.
+Much of the structured data is available on epages base 6 on both versions, desktop and mobile, although the desktop version provides more data.
 This is one reason you shoud prefer a responsive solution.

-However, it can be assumed that epages 6 shops with a well-usable and designed mobile version or, even better, through a responsive design, give the Google Mobile Bot a better user experience and a more uniform structure and are therefore superior to those who have none or have a poorly usable mobile version.
+However, it can be assumed that epages base 6 shops with a well-usable and designed mobile version or, even better, through a responsive design, give the Google Mobile Bot a better user experience and a more uniform structure and are therefore superior to those who have none or have a poorly usable mobile version.
 We can also assume that the implementation of the adaptation to smartphones via a responsive design by mobile supervision has a better ranking.

 There are two options:

 - Design the desktop version responsive

 In both cases, an optimal presentation of the content should be ensured, which is complete and easy to read on all devices.

 1. An optimization of the mobile view of epages base 6

 The existing mobile view of epages base 6 allows for an astonishing adjustment in terms of both design and functions.